 The Museum of the Meissen Porcelain Foundation exhibits porcelains from over 300 years of manufactory history.
 Room by room, the exhibit vividly illustrates the works of the oldest porcelain manufactory in Europe.

 Aimed at school children who can read and write, we offer an interactive treasure hunt with tablets.
 While on the exciting discovery tours through the museum, children learn the many secrets about the famous Meissen porcelain and, with the right clues, find a treasure made of Meissen porcelain at the end of the hunt.
-A treasure hunt with a map is also available.
+A treasure hunt with a map (in German language) is also available.

-For pre-school tots, the House of MEISSEN offers a safari, on which children explore the premises of Meissen’s World of Experience with crayons and colouring books.
+For pre-school tots, the House of Meissen offers a safari, on which children explore the premises of Meissen’s World of Experience with crayons and colouring books.

-Tablet rallies, treasure maps and safaris are available at any time during the House of MEISSEN opening hours, no registration needed.
+Tablet rallies, treasure maps and safaris are available at any time during the House of Meissen opening hours, no registration needed.

 Treasure hunt and safaris, price: €5.00 per item